SLICE alignment workflow

 Find center in X

-Find the center of the alignment pattern on the alignment prism mirror.
+Find the center of the alignment marks on the Alignment Mirror.

 Click to expand.

-It is ok if the alignment pattern is blurry for this step.
+It is ok if the alignment marks are blurry for this step.

 -